Sony Pictures Networks

-Culver Max Entertainment Pvt.
-Ltd., trading as Sony Pictures Networks India (SPN or SPNI), is an Indian media conglomerate owned by Sony Pictures Television.
+Sony Pictures Networks India Private Limited (SPN or SPNI) is an Indian media conglomerate owned by Sony Pictures Entertainment by Sony Group Corporation.

 SPN manages and operates 26 television channels, the streaming media platform SonyLIV, as well as the television studio Studio NEXT and film studio Sony Pictures Networks Productions.

 History

 It was founded on 30 September 1995 as Sony Entertainment Television India Private Limited (SET India Pvt Ltd.).
 The first channel from the company was Sony Entertainment Television.

 In 1999, SET India Pvt Ltd., launched its second channel Sony Max which broadcast Hindi movies and sports events along with Sony Entertainment Television.
 In 2005, SET India Network bought SAB TV from Sri Adhikari Brothers and rebranded as Sony SAB.
 In 2006 SET India launched the English movie channel Sony Pix.

 In December 2007, SET India Private Limited was renamed as Multi Screen Media Private Limited.

 In December 2015, the company was renamed as Sony Pictures Networks India (SPN).

 On 24 October 2022, nearly all of Sony's networks underwent a rebranding coinciding with Diwali, replacing the cropped "S" logo used by SET since its launch with the S-curve logo template used by Sony's television networks worldwide since 2019, and first used locally by SonyLIV.